mtds/aws_notes/AWS_Cli.md

     * export AWS_SECRET_ACCESS_KEY=<secret_key>

 **Security note**: the first choice will create two files under *~/.aws*, called 'config' and 'credentials'.
-The first one contains just the user choice in terms of output format and AWS region but the second one stores the two access key in **clear text** ASCII file.
+The first one contains just the user choice in terms of output format and AWS region but the second one stores the two access keys in a **clear text** ASCII file.

 ### References